craigsloggett/kubernetes/README.md

 The following is to be run on a local machine.

-### Genertaing TLS Certs
+### Genertaing Kubernetes Configuration Files

-All certificates are generating using the script found here: https://github.com/nerditup/kubernetes/blob/main/certs/generate-kubeconfig.sh
+All kubeconfig files are generated using the script found here: https://github.com/nerditup/kubernetes/blob/main/certs/generate-kubeconfig.sh

 ### Distribute the Kubernetes Configuration Files